Kennington Marmoleum Floor Recolouring

 Yellow Stains on Marmoleum Flooring

-Yellow staining on marmoleum flooring can be difficult to remove with standard cleaning, especially when moisture has affected the surface for an extended period.
+Yellow stains on marmoleum flooring can be difficult to remove with standard cleaning, especially when moisture has been left on the surface for too long.
+In this case, wet clothes were left dripping on a drying rack for several days, which caused visible staining near the glazed doors.

 Marmoleum Floor Recolouring and PU Sealing

-Where stain removal alone will not achieve a good visual result, floor recolouring and PU sealing can provide a more even and durable finish.
+Where stain removal alone will not achieve a good visual result, full floor recolouring and PU sealing can provide a more even and more durable finish.
+For this Kennington marmoleum floor, recolouring the full area was the most practical solution once it became clear that standard stain removal would not be enough.

 Marmoleum Restoration vs Replacement

 When marmoleum flooring is still sound, restoration is often worth considering before replacement.
+The right decision depends on the actual condition of the floor, not just how bad the staining looks.

 FAQs